 - Set up any Submission Points (see helpsheets in Help and Support area on Blackboard).

 - Turn on Student Preview to see the site from a student perspective.

 - Enrol any colleagues on the site who need access for teaching or support purposes.

-PART FOUR: Making the Site Available
+Making Your Site Available to Students